nickbart21/python_analytics_calculations/readme.txt

-This repository is made up of basic calculations and analysis that were primarily done as coursework.
+This repository is made up of basic calculations and analysis.

 mtcars.csv fields: